Molly Neuman: Zines

+Music industry career and other roles

 Neuman co-owned the now-defunct Berkeley-based Lookout!
-Records with her ex-husband and former PeeChees singer Chris Appelgren and Cathy Bauer, and in 2006 she started her own independent record label called Simple Social Graces Discos and has released records by Les Aus, Campamento Ñec Ñec, Grabba Grabba Tape, Two Tears, Delorean and Love or Perish.
+Records with her ex-husband and former PeeChees singer Chris Appelgren and Cathy Bauer.

+In 2006 she started her own independent record label called Simple Social Graces Discos and has released records by Les Aus, Campamento Ñec Ñec, Grabba Grabba Tape, Two Tears, Delorean and Love or Perish.
 She also founded Indivision Management, and has worked as a manager for such artists as the Locust, Ted Leo and the Donnas.

-Neuman currently serves as the Chief Marketing Officer for Downtown Music Holdings, the global independent rights management and music services company.
-She was previously Head of Music for Kickstarter.
-And, prior to that, she was Director of Label Relations for eMusic, and in 2006 started a band with former PeeChees member Carlos Cañedo called Love or Perish but is no longer in the band.

-During high school, Neuman worked for Arizona Representative Mo Udall.
+In 2006 she started working for eMusic, before moving to Rhapsody in 2013.
+In 2014 she was appointed Vice President of the American Association of Independent Music.
+After having been a founding board member of A2IM when it was first started in 2005.

 In 2009, after graduating from the Chef's Training Program at the Natural Gourmet Institute in New York City, Neuman founded a personal chef, catering and health consulting company focusing on natural and whole foods in Brooklyn called Simple Social Kitchen.